gitLSW/rag-chat/API_Documentation.md

     },
     "docType": {
       "type": ["string", "null"],
-      "description": "Document type that matches a predefined schema" },
+      "description": "Document type that matches a predefined schema.
+If null, the sustem tries to determine the docType."
+    },
     "accessGroups": {
       "type": ["array", "null"],